marsd/passport/readme.md

 ## Introduction

-This is a fork of the `laravel/passport` package with added support for Client UUIDs.
+This is a fork of `heisan/passport` of the for `laravel/passport` package with added support for Client UUIDs.
 This package will be kept up-to-date with the latest `laravel/passport` version.

-This package retains the `oauth_clients.id` column for indexing & internal use, while adding a `char(36)` `oauth_clients.uuid` column used for public-facing requests, both authorization and lookup.
+This package retains the `oauth_clients.id` column for indexing & internal use, while adding a `char(32)` `oauth_clients.uuid` column used for public-facing requests, both authorization and lookup.

+It uses `vend/mysql-uuid` to generate a reordered, optimized Uuid based on https://www.percona.com/blog/2014/12/19/store-uuid-optimized-way/

 ## Usage